MetPX/sarracenia/doc/sr_post.7.rst

 DESCRIPTION
 -----------

-Sources create messages in the *dd_post* format to announce file changes.
+Sources create messages in the *sr_post* format to announce file changes.
 Subscribers read the post to decide whether a download of the content being announced is warranted.
 This manual page completely describes the format of those messages.
 The messages are payloads for an Advanced Message Queuing Protocol (AMQP) message bus, but file data transport